rust-lang/book/2018-edition/src/ch11-01-writing-tests.md

 all the failing tests, which is useful when there are lots of tests and lots of detailed failing test output.
-We can use the name of a failing test to run just that test to more easily debug it; we’ll talk more about ways to run tests in the “Controlling How Tests Are Run” section.
+We can use the name of a failing test to run just that test to more easily debug it; we’ll talk more about ways to run tests in the [“Controlling How Tests Are Run”] [controlling-how-tests-are-run] section.

 The summary line displays at the end: overall, our test result is `FAILED`.
 We had one test pass and one test fail.